Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ### Performance

-Local evaluation performance happens without any network required, and depends mostly on the hardware and SDK used.
+Local evaluation does not require a network request per user evaluation, and therefore performance depends mostly on the hardware and SDK (language) used.

 The following results were collected over 10 executions of 10,000 iterations of evaluation with randomized user inputs evaluated for 1 of 3 flag configurations selected at random.